 Honey – Yes!
 Your doggy can gain benefits from the countless nutrients honey is packed with.
 It will not only help to satisfy their sweet tooth but also help them combat allergies.
 That’s right, honey builds up a dog’s immunity to allergens by introducing a little bit of pollen in its body.

 Chocolate – As much as you’d love chocolates for yourself; keep them hidden away from your pet dog at all costs.
 Chocolates are known to hinder a canine’s metabolic process, and even a tiny bit that enters its body can result in diarrhoea and vomits.
 Head straight to the vet if the pooch digests chocolates accidently so as to prevent any fatal consequences.

 Milk – Unless your pooch is lactose intolerant; milk should be absolutely fine for it.
 Although it is recommended to quench your pet dog’s thirst with clean water, still a small amount of milk will not do it harm occasionally.

 Alcohol – Keep all alcoholic products far away from your furry buddy as even accidentally drinking a sip of alcohol can trigger ethanol poisoning in a dog.
 This, in turn, leads to seizures, vomiting, extreme lethargy, difficulty in focusing and severe symptoms like lung failure and heart attack.

-Now that you are aware of what is harmful for your canine to eat, and what isn’t, make sure to work up a proper diet plan for your pet, unless your want the furry fellow to end up at the vet’s.
+Now that you are aware of what is harmful for your canine to eat, and what isn’t, make sure to work up a proper diet plan for your pet, unless you want the furry fellow to end up at the vet.
 Also, don’t forget to introduce new tastes gradually, so as to keep a lookout for adverse reactions!